By using this Site/App/Service you are consenting to its use of cookies and are agreeing to its Terms of Use

 The story you add to your square is whatever you want it to be.
 It can be about a specific day, the invasion, in general, affected friends, or anything meaningful and relevant to you.
 You don't have to be a writer or journalist to help create this memorial.
 Your addition can be as short as a social media post or up to 5 pages (in image form).
 This is a public memorial so please consider that when deciding what to share.

 Sponsor The Ukraine Quilt quilt squares here.
-After you contribute, you can upload your story and (if you choose to collect it) add a digital wallet to hold the NFT.
-You will need information from your PayPal confirmation to do either, so be sure to save it.
+After you contribute, you can upload your story.
+You will need information from your PayPal confirmation to do so, so be sure to save it.

 You will need the email address and order number from your PayPal order.
 Upload up to 5 images as your story here.
 My story is text, why do I need to upload images?
 Images preserve your formatting and language.
 You can use screenshots or convert a .pdf to images before uploading.
 You will own your story content, but will need to grant permission for it to be displayed/shared/distributed, etc. before uploading.